Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Introduction

-All methods maximize the shift in the emotional impact of an image while preserving its quality and alignment to the original content.
-They are the first to achieve emotional image-to-image adaptation guided solely by the signal from a regressor as the information source.
-This regressor provides the fine-grained conditional control essential for our use case, driving images toward eliciting emotionally neutral responses.
-Furthermore, we are the first to demonstrate emotional image adaptation using a diffusion model, introducing classifier guidance as a tool for diffusion-based image-to-image adaptation.
+Across the three approaches, our dual objective is to maintain visual quality and fidelity while enabling meaningful emotional modifications.
+Importantly, we intentionally vary the degree of change each method can introduce: while the first two techniques primarily adjust low-level visual attributes (e.g., contrast, color), the diffusion-based approach enables high-level visual changes such as altering clothing or facial expressions.

-Our analysis demonstrates that the proposed algorithms successfully adapt images to align more closely with the emotional reference than baseline approaches while preserving a high visual quality.
-Further evaluations indicate that our approaches achieve emotional property changes consistent with prior research, with notable alignment for contrast, colorfulness, and blur (other properties varied).
-Furthermore, all approaches successfully introduce meaningful changes based on different emotional references, with the diffusion-based approach producing the strongest directional shifts.
-Qualitative inspection reveals that while the parameter optimization and the GAN latent space optimization modify color hues and brightness, the diffusion-based approach introduces semantic changes, such as altering appearance and facial expression, to align with the emotional reference.
+Our technical analysis shows that the proposed algorithms move images closer to the emotional reference than baseline approaches while maintaining high visual quality (according to KID and FID).
+Furthermore, the resulting emotional property changes are directionally consistent with prior research, with alignment observed for contrast, colorfulness, and blur.

-Since our image adaptations are based on emotion-regression models, it is crucial to validate their impact on human emotional responses.
-Through a behavioral experiment ($N=48$), we demonstrate that these adaptations indeed influence perceived emotions.
-While the parametric- and GAN-based image adaptation approaches show no emotional shifts, the diffusion-based condition results in valence ratings closer to the reference point than other approaches.
-It also elicits lower arousal than others, while preserving perceived image quality comparable to original images.
-These findings highlight the diffusion-based approach's effectiveness in altering the emotional response elicited by images, while upholding image quality.
+In a controlled image-rating experiment ($N=48$), we find that only the diffusion-based variant produces changes in perceived emotions in the direction that is consistent with the emotional reference.
+It yielded valence ratings not significantly different from neutral (t-test, p > .05) and elicited significantly lower arousal than the original images (t-test, p < .05); only grayscaling, which is already deployed in mobile operating systems as a digital well-being feature, achieved comparable reductions in arousal.
+However, unlike grayscaling, the diffusion-based method did not reduce perceived visual quality relative to the original images (t-test, p > .05).

-In a follow-up experiment, we will investigate the impact of these image adaptations on social media use.
-Specifically, we will assess whether image adaptations also change emotions of social media users and whether these emotions cause their engagement with a social media feed to decrease.
+Motivated by these findings, we conducted a social media experiment ($N=188$) to examine whether diffusion-based edits influence browsing duration within a feed.
+Qualitative analysis indicated that the edited images introduced changes (e.g., reductions in perceived attractiveness or lower levels of nudity; see Figure \ref{fig:teaser}) that align with theoretical accounts of how visual content shapes emotional responses \cite{nummenmaa2012gender,aharon2001beautiful}.
+Using these edited images in posts was associated with reduced browsing duration compared to using the original images (t-test, p < .05).